Expenditure on health in the EU

 Lack of investment in prevention

-NCDs are modifiable and preventable, which means that healthcare spending cut be reduced.
+NCDs are modifiable and preventable, which means that healthcare spending could be reduced.
 However, currently governments are failing to invest in prevention, including best buy policy interventions.
 Data shows that about 97% of health budgets are presently spent on treatment, while only 3% is invested in prevention.